Below are the stated Auckland Grammar School Rules as of September 2019.

 Students are expected to wear a School sports uniform appropriate to the code.
 Non regulation uniform may not be worn while representing the School.

 When required, students are expected to wear a School cap or School sports hat while representing the School at sports fixtures.
-Schools caps may be worn while walking to and from School and while in the School grounds.
-Hats must not be worn inside teaching areas, the Main Hall or other School buildings.
+School caps may be worn while walking to and from School and while in the School grounds.
+Hats/caps must not be worn inside teaching areas or School buildings.

-(b) Tee-shirts, skivvies or similar singlets are not to be worn if they show above the shirt front.
+(b) T-shirts, skivvies or similar singlets are not to be worn if they show above the shirt front.

 (c) All students are to be clean shaven.

 (d) A student's hair needs to be clean and short enough to ensure it does not touch his shirt collar.
 Hair should be no shorter than a number 2 and should not be long enough to be tied up in any form.
-The student's fringe should be short enough to ensure hair is kept out of his eyes when combed straight down.
-Natural hair colour must be maintained (no dyed hair), and extreme hairstyles including, but not restricted to a mohawk, afro, shaved patterns, shaved hair styles, braided hair are not permitted.
+The student’s fringe should be short enough to ensure hair is kept out of his eyes when combed straight down.
+Natural hair colour must be maintained (no dyed hair), and extreme hairstyles including, but not restricted to a mohawk, afro, shaved patterns, shaved hair styles, braided/matted hair or hair that sticks out from the head more than 6cm are not permitted.
 Sideboards must not extend beyond the earlobe.

 (a) All students are required to attend the School through all hours on all days in which the School is open.

 (b) No holiday leave during term time will be granted.
-All leave requests, including but not limited to representative commitments at regional or national competitions, family bereavements, and extraordinary circumstances, must be written and sent to the Headmaster.
+All leave requests, including but not limited to representative commitments at regional or national competitions, family bereavements, and extraordinary circumstances, must be written and sent to the Headmaster at: firstname.lastname@example.org.

 (c) No student is to leave the School grounds during school hours unless:

-(i) He has brought a letter or an appointment card to the Deputy Headmaster on the front steps after assembly and his name is entered in the exeat book; or
+(i) He has brought a letter or an appointment card to the Deputy Headmaster on the front steps after assembly.
+He will then be provided with an approval slip, allowing him to formally sign out at the Student Office prior to leaving the campus; or

 (ii) For medical reasons, when he must have permission from the Deputy Headmaster or from the School Nurse.
 Any student sent home for medical reasons must have the School Nurse contact his parents before leaving the School grounds.